andrewheiss/why-donors-donate/analysis/survey/experiment.md

 If you have any questions at any time about the study or the procedures, you can contact Suparna Chaudhry (suparna.chaudhry@cnu.edu; Reiff Center for Human Rights and Conflict Resolution, Christopher Newport University, Newport News, VA 23606) or Andrew Heiss (andrew_heiss@byu.edu; Romney Institute of Public Management, Brigham Young University, Provo, UT 84602).
 This research has been reviewed by the Institutional Review Board (IRB) at Christopher Newport University (757-594-7461; IRB@cnu.edu) and the IRB administrator at Brigham Young University (801-422-1461; irb@byu.edu).

-By clicking "I agree" below you are indicating that you are at least 18 years old, have read and understood this consent form and agree to participate in this research study.
+By clicking "Yes" below you are indicating that you are at least 18 years old, have read and understood this consent form and agree to participate in this research study.
 Please print a copy of this page for your records.

-*Q1.2*: I have read the above information, and I consent to take part in the study.
+I have read the above information, and I consent to take part in the study.

 :   Single answer